psv-plugins-archive/cidspoofer/README.md

 add to your \*KERNEL line in config.txt.

 Simply edit ux0:CID.BIN this file is your CID as raw binary data
-~~NP Modules store your CID in memory at bootup,~~(Acturally just when you login to PSN) so you will have to reboot if you want it to effect those.
+~~NP Modules store your CID in memory at bootup, so you will have to reboot if you want it to effect those.~~(Acturally just when you login to PSN)

 Ever wondered what a console ban looks like?
 set your cid to 00000001010400100C0AA7E2B9F68F7D (Contributed by u/Pahan55)